SophMC/notechain/README.md

 to take the input from the form to lead onto the next room.

 $ is used to specify python expressions in html, using web.py
+$elif cannot be used.
+Replace with $else and $if.
+You must place a __init__.py inside a directory if you wish to use `from bin.app import app` to run app_tests.py nosetests on app.py which is inside /bin

 -----------------

+####Day 8
+#####Web App Building

+Exercise 52 from [Learning Python the Hard Way](http://learnpythonthehardway.org/book/ex52.html).
+I think I will be working on this a few days more before uploading something that you can test out.